1. Mold

 Proper ventilation

-Proper ventilation is required if you want to keep mildew from developing on your carpet.
+Proper ventilation is required to keep mildew from developing on your carpet.
 Run a ceiling fan, or use box fans.
 So long as you keep good air circulating in your home, you should be able to prevent mildew growth.

 Reducing humidity

-Humidity is one of the chief causes of mildew, so to combat that problem, you can always use your air conditioner, and/or a dehumidifier in conjunction with improved ventilation, which will keep things difficult for mold to grow.
+Humidity is one of the chief causes of mildew.
+To combat that problem, you can always use your A/C unit and/or a dehumidifier with improved ventilation, which will keep things difficult for mold to grow.

 Promptly addressing water damage or leaks